MicrosoftDocs/VBA-Docs/api/Word.Adjustments.md

 # Adjustments object (Word)

 Contains a collection of adjustment values for the specified AutoShape or WordArt object.
 Each adjustment value represents one way an adjustment handle can be adjusted.
-Because some adjustment handles can be adjusted in two ways ? for instance, some handles can be adjusted both horizontally and vertically ? a shape can have more adjustment values than it has adjustment handles.
+Because some adjustment handles can be adjusted in two ways&mdash;for instance, some handles can be adjusted both horizontally and vertically&mdash;a shape can have more adjustment values than it has adjustment handles.
 A shape can have up to eight adjustments.

 ## Remarks